syncfusion-content/uwp-docs/uwp/Timepicker/Setting-Null-Value.md

 # Setting Null Value in UWP TimePicker (SfTimePicker)

-AllowNull property can be used to set the SfTimePicker value to Null.
-When this property is enabled along with the Value property whose value is Null, then the SfTimePicker control will not display any value
+The AllowNull property can be used to set the SfTimePicker value to Null.
+When this property is enabled along with the Value property whose value is Null, then the SfTimePicker control will not display any value.

-The following code example and screen shot illustrate the usage of the AllowNull property.
+The following code example and screenshot illustrate the usage of the AllowNull property.

 {% highlight xaml %}